uu-his/Methods/README.md

 #### Tutorial: visualising data
 * In this tutorial we will discuss the principles of making a good visualisation.
 * As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 17.00 on the Tuesday before the tutorial.
-At the tutorial you will be asked to give a short introduction to the visualisation and explain why you think it is good.
+At the tutorial you may be asked to give a short introduction to the visualisation and explain why you think it is good.

 ### Week 4